-This draft EMP should be read in conjunction with Volumes 1 to 4 of the St Helena Airport and Supporting Infrastructure Environmental Statement, December 2007.
+This draft EMP should be read in conjunction with Volumes 1 to 4 of the St Helena Airport and Supporting Infrastructure Environmental Statement, December 2007, and the Addendum to Environmental Statement (2011).

 The EMP will form part of the Employer's Requirements and the Contractor, including the Contractor's Representative, Subcontractors, and Contractor's personnel shall comply fully with the EMP in developing their design and in preparing the CEMP.
 In this respect the EMP is in place to protect the interests of local residents, the general public, businesses and the environment in the vicinity of the construction works.
 The measures stipulated in the EMP (in this draft and subsequent revisions) will be contractual requirements under which SHG will be able to enforce compliance by the Contractor.
 It will apply throughout the entire period of the Contract.